Lanzoor/periodica/README.md

 ## For Linux

 **Run these commands, one-by-one.** The method below is heavily recommended, instead of downloading the zipped source code.
+Make sure that you have the latest version of Python in your machine!
+It usually comes with Linux, but just be sure.

 ```bash
 # The following steps require you to run as super-user, since /opt/ and /usr/local/bin/ is protected by root.